-For this FOA, selectees and recipients may request an extended period of protection (more than five years and not to exceed thirty years) if reasonably required for commercialization for specific categories of data for Topic Areas first produced under the resulting awards in accordance with 15 U.S.C. § 3710a(c)(7)(B)(ii) and the Energy Policy Acts of 1992 and 2005, or 42 U.S.C. § 7256(g)(5) for OTAs, if applicable.
-Further direction will be provided during the negotiation process upon request.
+Questions about this FOA?
+Email FY23conversionFOA@ee.doe.gov Problems with EERE Exchange?
+Email EERE-ExchangeSupport@hq.doe.gov Include FOA name and number in subject line.
+For this FOA, the funding program has determined that an extended period of protection (more than five years and not to exceed thirty years) is reasonably required for commercialization and will apply to certain categories of data first produced under the resulting awards in accordance with 15 U.S.C. § 3710a(c)(7)(B)(ii) and the Energy Policy Acts of 1992 and 2005, or 42 U.S.C. § 7256(g)(5) for OTAs, if applicable.
+Information regarding the categories of data and period of protection will be provided during the negotiation process.